 The invitation was "Great hamburgers, steak sandwiches, sausages and patties, and top it off with a PANCAKE with your choice of toppings".

 We served up at the Port Elliot SLSC 4 - 8 on Tuesday 1st January, Sundays 6th, 13th and 20th.
 The Lifesavers had a bar and soft drinks.
 As usual we had extremely strong support from satisfied customers and added many thousand dollars to our support of charities and causes.

 CANCER SUPPORT GROUP CALENDAR:

 One of the annual projects for the Lions Club of Victor Harbor and Port Elliot is managing the production of the popular and sought-after Calendar for the Fleurieu Cancer Support Foundation.

-The 2018 calendar is well under way.
+The 2019 calendar .
 Another photo competition is being held through "The Times" newspaper to select photos, and already $2,000 has been received in sponsorship.
 Last year sponsors covered production costs.
 Distribution and sales will start in September 2018.

 When all receipts and sponsorships were to hand, the 2018 calendar project raised funds for the Fleurieu Cancer Support Foundation.